anelson/tracers/README.md

 # Status

-*IMPORTANT*: `probe-rs` is still in the early experimental stages.
+*IMPORTANT*: `probers` is still in the early experimental stages.
 The author hereby guarantees it will not work on your system, may cause data loss, and definitely contributes to premature hair loss.
 Do not use it.

 # License